wp-plugins/connections/readme.txt

 == Changelog ==

-= 0.7.2.4 01/XX/12 =
+= 0.7.2.4 01/08/12 =
 * BUG: Fixed the Profile template so it would properly echo the bio field copy.
 * OTHER: Optimize and Smush.it all of the social media icons.
-Resulted in a significant file size reductions.
+Resulted in a significant file size reductions and overall zip file size reduction.
 * OTHER: Fix PHP warnings when WP_DEBUG is enabled.

 = 0.7.2.3 01/01/12 =